AhmedAbuelnour/Flaminco/Flaminco.RabbitMQ.Amqp/README.md

 # Flaminco.RabbitMQ.AMQP

-Flaminco.RabbitMQ.AMQP is a .NET library that simplifies the integration of RabbitMQ AMQP 1.0 in your applications.
+Flaminco.RabbitMQ.AMQP is a .NET library that simplifies the integration of RabbitMQ in your applications.
 This library provides a clean and easy-to-use API for creating consumers and publishers to interact with RabbitMQ queues.

 ## Installation